-Plane windows are small, but never did it feel as tiny as when I was flying to Cusco.
-The aerial views were beautiful — incredible mountains with small villages tucked in the pockets of the ranges.
-I could only imagine what it might be like to live in those villages, insulated from the rest of the world.
+Plane windows are small, but they never felt as tiny as they did when I was flying to Cusco.
+The aerial views were beautiful, with incredible mountains and small villages tucked into the pockets of the ranges.
+I could only imagine what it must be like to live in those villages, insulated from the rest of the world.
 As we were landing, I immediately noticed the vibrant colors of the brick buildings.
-Driving to the Airbnb, Cusco's environment seemed much slower and calmer than Lima's; nobody seemed in a rush to be anywhere.
+Driving to our Airbnb, Cusco's environment seemed much slower and calmer than Lima's; nobody seemed to be in a rush to be anywhere.

-As we got further from the city, the building density steadily decreased.
+As we got further from the city, the density of buildings gradually decreased.
 Interestingly, many of the buildings on the outskirts of town were not fully constructed.
 There were empty foundations and unfilled support structures for additional stories on buildings.

 Our first stop was Chinchero, where we stepped into a plaza where locals were selling more alpaca wool products.
 In the background, you could see the beautiful rolling hills of terraces.
-The site is perched high in the mountains — even higher than Cusco.
+The site is perched high in the mountains, even higher than Cusco.
 Behind the plaza was the church, which is still active and holds mass.
-Frescoes in amazing condition cover the church, making it a miraculous display of art.
+The church is covered in beautiful frescoes in amazing condition, making it a truly miraculous display of art.

-In the distance, a large plot of cleared land was clearly visible.
-Our tour guide told us that it was for the new Cusco International Airport.
-He expressed the worries that locals have about how their culture will change with this airport.
-They expect that their small community will soon balloon into a large city.
-He said unfortunately that if this happens, a lot of the locals won't be able to afford to stay.
+In the distance, we could see a large plot of recently cleared land that our tour guide told us was for the new Cusco International Airport.
+He expressed the worries that many locals have about how their culture will change with the airport.
+They expect that their small community will soon become a large city, and unfortunately if that happens, many of them won't be able to afford to stay.

 Our next stop was the Moray Terraces, which were incredible to see up close.
-It was amazing to see how the Incas mirrored geometric shapes into their own practical purposes.
-The site was so big it was hard to take in the entire perspective up close.
-One thing I learned was that the site was still used for farming until recently.
+It was amazing to see how the Incas mirrored geometric shapes for their own purposes.
+The site was so big that it was hard to take in the entire perspective from just one spot.
+I learned that the site was still being used for farming until just recently.

-After, we took a short bus ride to visit the Maras Salt Mines.
-Getting there was an adventure in and of itself — the road to the site was a tiny dirt path along a steep cliff.
-Many large tour buses were trying to go down but got stuck from the traffic.
-It was a deadlock — buses couldn't back out or move forward, and all this was happening next to a 200 ft drop.
-We got off and walked between the maze of cars to enter the site.
-The trek was more than worth it — the salt mines is a treasure pocketed in the vast mountain ranges, and it was incredible to see how the locals meticulously worked the mines to get the salt was incredible.
+We then took a short bus ride to visit the Maras Salt Mines.
+Just getting there was an adventure in itself — the road to the site was a tiny dirt path along a steep cliff, and many large tour buses were getting stuck.
+It became a deadlock — buses couldn't back out or move forward, all while inches away from a 200-foot drop.
+We got off and walked through the maze of cars to enter the site.
+The trek was more than worth it.
+The salt mines are a treasure pocketed in the vast mountain ranges, and it was incredible to see how the locals meticulously worked the mines to extract the salt.

-After, we went to Ollantaytambo.
-It's an isolated town in the middle of nowhere, with a huge fortress towering in the middle.
-I was curious to learn how such an extravagant fortress and Sun temple was built over such a steep cliff.
+After that, we went to Ollantaytambo, which is an isolated town in the middle of nowhere with a huge fortress towering over it.
+I was curious to learn how such an extravagant fortress and the Sun temple were built over such a steep cliff.

 Our last stop of the day was the Pizaq market.
 To get there, we had to drive through many small villages, where many of the locals were hanging out in the streets.
-When we reached the Pizaq, we saw more amazing layered terraces and stayed to watch the sun disappear behind the mountain ranges and layered terraces alongside them.
+When we reached the market, we watched the sun disappear behind the mountain ranges and layered terraces alongside them.

-In the morning, we visited the beautiful San Blas area.
-It was a cozy area, where small local artisan shops lined the tight windy streets.
-The streets were so narrow that a car passing by would leave only an inch of clearance on each side.
+In the morning, we visited the beautiful San Blas area, which was a cozy neighborhood with small local artisan shops lining the tight, windy streets.
+The streets were so narrow that a car passing by leaves only an inch of clearance on each side.

-From there, we walked through the main plaza to the San Pedro market.
-This is a huge market which both locals and tourists visit.
-There are a plethora of items available from fake alpaca souvenirs to fruits, vegetables, meat, and drinks.
+From there, we walked through the main plaza to the San Pedro market, which is a huge market that is popular with both locals and tourists.
+There was a plethora of items available, from fake alpaca souvenirs to fruits, vegetables, meat, and drinks.
 It was crowded, but we spent the rest of the morning exploring the variety of goods at each stand.

 In the afternoon, we went on the City Tour.
-The first stop was the same Plaza de Armas we had first visited when we landed.
-This time, we went into the Cusco Cathedral.
-Our guide told us about many local traditions.
-For example, in Catholicism St. Anthony is the Lord of Lost things, but in Cusco he is also considered to be the matchmaker.
-Local women write their personal contact information into small pieces of paper and place it by his altar.
-Later in the day, local men will sneak over the barrier to try and get the contact info.
+The first stop was the Plaza de Armas, which we had visited when we first arrived.
+This time, we went into the Cusco Cathedral, where our guide told us about many local traditions.
+For example, in Catholicism, St. Anthony is the Lord of Lost things, but in Cusco, he is also considered to be the matchmaker.
+Local women write their personal contact information on small pieces of paper and place them by his altar, and later in the day, local men sneak over the barrier to try and get the contact info.

-After, we went to the Santo Domingo Monastery.
-It was almost at full capacity, and I was struggling to move in the huge crowd of people.
-I learned a lot about the history of how the Spanish treated the Incas and how they influenced the architecture.
+After that, we went to the Santo Domingo Monastery.
+It was so crowded I was struggling to move in the huge crowd of people.
+Nevertheless, I learned a lot about the history of how the Spanish treated the Incas and how they influenced the architecture.

-Then we went to Qenqo Temple to learn about the rituals in which the Incas sacrificed children.
-The children were given alcohol and hallucinogens until they passed out.
-They were then suffocated in their sleep and laid down within the temple.
+Next, we visited the Qenqo Temple to learn about the rituals in which the Incas sacrificed children.
+The children were given alcohol and hallucinogens until they passed out, and were then suffocated in their sleep and laid down within the temple.

-Our last stop was Sacsayhuamán.
-Huge stones, a few of which weighed over 100 tons, laid solidly within the wall.
-Because we came during golden hour, it was beautiful to see how the warm light filled the vast space.
-If you climb the wall, there is an amazing panoramic view of Cusco available to enjoy.
+Our last stop was the Sacsayhuamán fortress, where huge stones, some of which weighed over 100 tons, were laid within the wall.
+We visited during golden hour, so it was beautiful to see how the warm light filled the vast space.
+If you climb the wall, there is an amazing panoramic view of Cusco to enjoy.